 Tacoma is Fullbright’s second game and their second entry in the Adventure Exploration genre, a medium they helped define with their 2013 release of Gone Home.
 Play as Amy Ferrier, a freelance contractor hired by the Venturis Corporation to recover portions of AI data aboard the Lunar Transfer Station Tacoma.
 In her exploration of the station, Amy can recover crew data as well, playing recorded sequences back and forth in order to see the story from multiple perspectives.

 The ship’s AI, ODIN, is present in all of these scenes, over the shoulder of crew staff he’s working with.
-ODIN, being the AI in control of the ship, gives off the sense of omnipresence, his cool voice and quiet demeanor can lead the player to believe he had something to do with why the station is abandoned.
+ODIN gives off the sense of omnipresence, his cool voice and quiet demeanor can lead the player to believe he had something to do with why the station is abandoned.

 Warning: Full Spoilers for Tacoma Below

 Amy finds out fairly early on the cause of the evacuation, a group of meteors hitting the oxygen supply.
 The crew quickly formulates a plan, and it does become thrilling to follow each member carry out their task, as well as confront the fact that they might not be rescued.
 Each worker has their own goodbyes to say, but it can become redundant to hear each of them deal with the same fears in what is basically the same way.
 Amy doesn’t seem to find enough about what each of them were holding on to to make each individual story mean much.
 For instance, are the goodbyes EV and Clive say to one another really much different than the conversation Nat and Bert have?
 And does the message Andrew writes to his son and husband differ that greatly from what Sareh sends to her mother?
 This is a game about personal moments of crisis, but the crises don’t seem very individual to each character.